Simon Price: Other

 Price has appeared on BBC radio and television stations as a pop expert.

 He is a recurring contributor to the "Chart Music" podcast, revisiting classic Top of the Pops episodes.

-Personal
+Personal life

 The son of a radio presenter, Price attended Barry Comprehensive in Wales and studied French and philosophy at University College London.

 Alongside 54 other signatories, Price put his name to an open letter published in The Guardian on 15 September 2010, stating their opposition to Pope Benedict XVI's state visit to the UK.
 He is also listed as a distinguished supporter of Humanists UK.